AAMA 501.2 Los Angeles Window Water Testing

 Equipment used to perform the AAMA 501.2 test

 If you’re a seasoned contractor, you’re probably familiar with this test.
 If you’re new to this test, you might find it odd that there isn’t a calibrated spray rack.
-The Calibrated spray rack is widely used throughout other AAMA and ASTM water intrusion tests.
+The Calibrated Spray Rack is widely used throughout other AAMA and ASTM water intrusion tests.

 The AAMA 501.2-15 Window Water Testing is, however, very specific in the nozzle used and the method by which water is applied onto the specimen.